hudl/HudlFfmpeg/doc/quickstart.md

 ...

 //Filterchain construct accepts the following arguments:
-// - type constructor:     a Resource type class, required to classify the output stream as video or audio.
+// - type constructor:     a Stream type class, required to classify the output stream as video or audio.
-// - param IFilter[]:      a list of IFilter objects, these objects are named after the available ffmpeg filters. var filterchain = Filterchain.FilterTo<Mp4>(new Concat());
+// - param IFilter[]:      a list of IFilter objects, these objects are named after the available ffmpeg filters. var filterchain = Filterchain.FilterTo<VideoStream>(new Concat());

 var bar = foo.Filter(filterchain);
 ```